 For most orders, this is within 2 hours of payment, but may be longer depending on the size of the order and the inventory levels of the item at the particular store.

-The BOPIS system sends a shipping override to Bold Cashier to ensure that delivery fees aren't charged, and then sends the order to the appropriate store for pickup.
+The BOPIS system sends a shipping override to Bold Checkout to ensure that delivery fees aren't charged, and then sends the order to the appropriate store for pickup.
 When the order is ready, the customer simply presents their emailed receipt at the customer service area and takes their purchase home.

 A digital transformation

-Staples Canada is evolving as a brand, and their launch on Shopify Plus with Bold Cashier is a big step towards their mission of helping Canadians work, learn, and grow.
+Staples Canada is evolving as a brand, and their launch on Shopify Plus with Bold is a big step towards their mission of helping Canadians work, learn, and grow.
 Staples has proven that modern eCommerce experiences don't need to be built on propped-up legacy software, instead opting for a path of flexibility and digital growth.